 - Put on protective clothing and a neoprene apron.

-- Open the fiberglass boat repair kit and wear the disposable liquid-proof gloves that are provided with it.
+- Open the fiberglass boat repair kit and wear the disposable liquid-proof gloves.

-- Stir gently by using the mixing stick, for about one minute.
+- Stir gently using the mixing stick for about one minute.

 - Quickly add a small amount of 406 adhesive filler to the mixture and stir gently to incorporate.
 (If you’re not quick enough, the mixture may start to gel)

-- Keep adding the filler till you have ketchup like consistency in the mix.
+- Keep adding the filler till you have a ketchup-like consistency in the mix.

-- Then, fill the provided 12 cc syringe by removing the piston from the back and adding the mixture to it with the mixing stick’s help.
+- Then, fill the provided 12 cc syringe by removing the piston from the back and adding the mixture with the mixing stick’s help.

-- Fill the drilled hole with the mixture thoroughly, and put a clear packaging tape on top of the hole.
+- Fill the drilled hole with the mixture thoroughly and cover it with clear packaging tape.

 - Let the epoxy cure for about 24 hours.